prysmaticlabs/documentation/website/docs/install/install-with-script.md

 </Tabs>

-## Step 4: Run an execution client
+## Step 5: Run an execution client

 :::info

 If you'd like to run your execution client on the **Ropsten** execution-layer test network, replace `goerli` with `ropsten` in the Testnet guidance below.
-This is required if you'd like to run a beacon node on the **Ropsten** consensus-layer test network, commonly referred to as **Bopsten**.
+This is required if you'd like to run a beacon node on the **Ropsten** consensus-layer test network.

 :::